"

 \[ A_a = \begin{bmatrix} 0 & 1 & 0 \\ 0 & 0 & 0 \\ 1 & 0 & 0 \end{bmatrix}, \quad B_a = \begin{bmatrix} 0 \\ 350 \\ 0 \end{bmatrix}, \quad B_r = \begin{bmatrix} 0 \\ 0 \\ -1 \end{bmatrix}, \quad C_a = \begin{bmatrix} 1 & 0 & 0 \end{bmatrix} \]

-With the state space, in python, it can be represented as below.
+The state space in python can be represented as shown below.

 Specifically, we also explained the correspondence of the python code, the control theory, and the control diagram.
-It includes the integral state (X_{N}), control input (u), state space, and Kalman observer.
+This includes the integral state (X_{N}), control input (u), state space, and Kalman observer.

 The ball balancing integral control diagram is shown in the following.
 Now the question is how to use python to implement the control theory.
-I have shown the process step by step:
+The process is shown below step by step:

 Figure 7: The control input u using python and the related diagram.

-Figure 9: The Kalaman Observer gain L using python and the related diagram.
+Figure 9: The integral controller using python and the related diagram.

-Figure 9: The Kalaman Observer design using python and the related diagram.
+Figure 10: The Kalman observer design using python and the related diagram.

 Kalman Observer Based Full State Integral Control Results With Python and Arduino